orbitalquark/textadept/doc/09_Themes.md

 Textadept's look and feel is customized with themes.
 The themes that come with Textadept are `light`, `dark`, and `term`.
-By default the `light` theme is used for the GUI version and `term` for the ncurses version.
+By default the `light` theme is used for the GUI version and `term` for the terminal version.

 <span style="display: block; clear: right;"></span>